chrissavage2300/18650-LED-light/README.md

 * Has Space for 2 18650 Lithium Batteries.
 I plan on reusing ones Ive salvaged which amount to around 1500mAh to 2000mAh.
 * Run time at lowest setting (62mA for 1 string) should be 24 Hours using a 1500mAh Battery.
 This needs to be tested.
 * 10 Hours at the brightest setting.
+* Has a built in USB charger with status LED's.
+Charge current is 500mA.